gims-inc/dummy_banking_sys/README.md

 Each branch will progressivelly tackle every aspect  of C programming ever learnt,from  compiling, dynamic linking, file handling etc.
 The branches will be named by the aspect or concept.

 In the end I should have an api, and three UIs -a terminal, destop ui and web UI.
-So help me God :sweat:
+So help me code :sweat:

 	#Resourcess